Skip to main content

 Proper heading hierarchy

-Use a single H1 per page, then H2, H3 in logical order.
+Use a single H1 per page, then H2 and H3 in logical order.
 Make page titles match what residents are looking for.

 Poor Contrast